Execution of Mohsen Shekari: Human rights advocates

 Some human rights groups, primarily based in European countries or the US, condemned Shekari's execution immediately.
-Norway-based Iran Human Rights director Mahmood Amiry-Moghaddam wrote after the execution that it "must be [met] with STRONG reactions," or "we will be facing daily executions of prisoners.
+Iran Human Rights director Mahmood Amiry-Moghaddam wrote after the execution that it "must be [met] with STRONG reactions," or "we will be facing daily executions of prisoners.
 This execution must have rapid practical consequences internationally."
 Amiry-Moghaddam also called Shekari's trial a "show trial without any due process" in Iran's Islamic Revolutionary Court, criticizing The Revolutionary Court's tradition of holding trials behind closed doors, not allowing accused parties to pick their own lawyers, and not allowing accused parties to review the evidence that will be used against them.

 In an interview featured in the reformist newspaper Etemad, sociology professor Taghi Azadarmaki warned that the judicial system's punishment of protesters would backfire: "If the system punishes the protesters, people's behavior will become radical, and their patience will end.
 The news of issuing death sentences and long-term prisons is dangerous.
 If this trend continues, people will tend towards fundamentalist changes."